AnhAnNek/demo-design-pattern/README.md

 - Flyweight
 - Proxy

-## The main purpose of creation of this project
+## The main purpose of creating this project
 I am currently learning about Design Patterns at the university.
 This project helps me remember the thing I study more effortlessly.
 Before taking the Design Patterns course,